vickygarud/ENTRATA-AUTOMATION-TEST/README.md

 ## Description

-This is an example of incorporating Geb into a Gradle build.
-It shows the use of Spock and JUnit 4 tests.
+This is an example of incorporating TestNg into a Maven build.

 ## Usage